Where Talented New Screenwriters Get Discovered…

 So, even if you don’t win a prize, just by entering the contest you may well win a career!

-Would you like to participate in our 2019 screenwriting competition?
+Would you like to participate in this year’s screenplay competition?

 Find out How to Enter…